Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

 - The previous installation folder is **left untouched and retained for rollback**.
 You may delete it after you have verified the upgrade.
 - If you instead extract the delta on top of the current installation folder (so the extraction folder equals the existing `InstallFolder`), *K2s* falls back to the legacy in-place update and the installation folder does not change.
+- Applying a Kubernetes version delta does not rely on registry access.
+If a required bundled image is missing or `kubeadm` cannot complete the control-plane upgrade, the update fails and does not record the new Kubernetes version.

 ### Application Steps